RandomStudio/tether/README.md

 To summarise: Tether applies some light _standardisation_ of some existing, well established technologies such as [MQTT](https://mqtt.org/) (for messaging) and [MessagePack](https://msgpack.org/index.html) (for serialised data).
 By picking a standard, we can provide a set of libraries and tools to make this infrastructure simple to use.

+Tether makes our software more reliable and easier to re-use.

 ---

 ## Table of Contents